Events

 About Libby

-The exceptional Libby Harricks, who, in spite of progressive hearing loss, accomplished so much in her advocacy for deaf and hearing impaired people, brings to mind Nelson Mandela’s statement:
+The exceptional Libby Harricks, who, in spite of progressive hearing loss, accomplished so much in her advocacy for deaf and hard of hearing people, brings to mind Nelson Mandela’s statement:

 “What counts in life is not the mere fact that we have lived.
 It is what difference we have made to the lives of others that will determine the significance of the life we lead.”